active-interest/seo-ultimate/readme.txt

 	SEO Ultimate's documentation is built into the plugin itself.
 Whenever you're viewing an SEO Ultimate page in your WordPress admin, you can click the "Help" tab in the upper-right-hand corner to view documentation for the area you're viewing.

 * **How do I uninstall SEO Ultimate?**
-	1. Go to the `Settings > SEO Ultimate` admin page.
-	2. Click the "Uninstall" tab.
+	1. Go to the `Settings > SEO Ultimate` admin page and click the "Uninstall" tab.
-	3. Click the "Uninstall" button and click "Yes" to confirm.
+	2. Click the "Uninstall Now" button and click "Yes" to confirm.
 SEO Ultimate's files and database entries will be deleted.

 * **Will all my settings be deleted if I delete SEO Ultimate in the Plugins manager?**
 	No. Your settings will be retained unless you uninstall SEO Ultimate under `Settings > SEO Ultimate > Uninstall`.